-Policy Ventures: Innovation in Public Organizations Public organizations are central for a well-functioning society.
+Policy Ventures: Innovation in Public Organizations

+Public organizations are central for a well-functioning society.
 Public organizations need to maintain stability in what they do, but also to innovate and change to meet societal challenges and serve the citizens.
 This course provides knowledge in the dynamics of, and challenges entailed with, developing and innovating in public organization.
-The course features cases and cases where course participants work together with public organizations to contribute to citizen welfare.
-The course prepares students for working in, advising, and running innovation projects in public organization.
+The course features cases and interactive learning, where course participants work together with public organizations to contribute to citizen welfare.
+The course prepares students for working in, advising, and running innovation projects in public organizations.

 Course director:

-Karl Wennberg, karl.wennberg@hhs.se Course assistant & contact point at SSES:
+Karl Wennberg, karl.wennberg@hhs.se

+Course co-director: